 It was clearly a topic of great interest to CYGNA members, with a bumper number of 77 CYGNA members registering of which 48 were able to attend.
-As has become common in our online meetings, more than half were from outside the UK, including from Australia, China, France, Germany, Ireland, Italy, Japan, the Netherlands, Spain, Switzerland, Taiwan and Turkey.
+As common in our online meetings, more than half were from outside the UK, including from Australia, China, France, Germany, Ireland, Italy, Japan, the Netherlands, Spain, Switzerland, Taiwan and Turkey.
 A special welcome to Anh Nguyen, Ayşe Aydın, Caroline Whitfield, Chiara Succi, Hongyan Qu, Khalida Malik, Ksenia Chmutina, Lena Knappert, Monica Perez, Olga Ryazanova and our presenter Susanne Täuber, who all attended for the first time.

 Susanne Täuber gave us a brilliant presentation about a research project she had conducted on resistance to gender equality in academia.
 It included independent variables such as discrimination, harassment and complaint management and psychological safety and voice attitudes and behaviours as dependent variables, with various demographic variables as moderators.
 The full slides of the presentation can be downloaded here.
 It was jampacked with useful references and visuals, but I particularly liked the resistance wheel below (for a crisper version, see the report) and the "owl cartoon" further down this post.